-6 Developed under the UNDP/GEF CLME Project.
+$^{^{6}}$ Developed under the UNDP/GEF CLME Project.

-making processes to deliberate on.
+The two landmark reports on the State of Marine Pollution and the State of Nearshore Marine Habitats in the Wider Caribbean Region8 endorsed by the 2019 Conference of Parties to the Convention highlight the status and trends in marine pollution and marine biodiversity that will be critical for future policy and political decisionmaking processes to deliberate on.
 This region, with a diverse constituency, multiple initiatives, growing pressures and emerging issues to tackle, will require coordinated policy and management responses in the coming years to sustain the valuable resource base of the WCR ecosystems.